panda-preschool-playgroup/panda-preschool-playgroup/docs/README.md

 CONTENTFUL_ACCESS_TOKEN=
 ```

-Values for these can be retrieved from the settings page when logged into Contentful with a Panda Playgroup account.
+Values for these can be retrieved from the settings page when logged into Contentful with a Panda Preschool Playgroup account.

 ### Common commands